 We work in areas where there is a staggering need for orthopedic care due to landmines, traffic accidents, violence, and most simply – poverty.
 We only work with partners that have a solid track record of providing high-quality pediatric orthopedic care and the capacity to continue growing their treatment program – to help more children – with ALTSO’s support.

-Our partners staff local certified prosthetic, orthotic and wheelchair professionals, certified physiotherapists, and support staff, all of whom are best positioned to understand the area, patient population, languages spoken, and identify which locally-available materials and/or international products are best suited for the terrain, climate and comfort of the patient.
+Our partners staff certified, local prosthetic, orthotic and wheelchair professionals, physiotherapists, and support staff, all of whom are best positioned to understand the area, patient population, languages spoken.
 Their extensive network allows us to identify some of the neediest children, many of whom live in remote areas and would otherwise go unnoticed – and suffer needlessly.

 Identify the Neediest Populations